silnrsi/teckit/README.md

 Getting TECkit
 --------------

-TECkit binary releases can be obtained from
+Our binary releases can be obtained from
 <https://scripts.sil.org/TECkitDownloads>.

+TECkit is also included in [TeX Live](https://www.tug.org/texlive/) and packaged by many Linux distributions.

-The TECkit source code repository and releases are available at
+The source code repository and source releases are available at
 <https://github.com/silnrsi/teckit>.

 Building TECkit